Locations:

 If your child has friends from school who play video games online, it allows them a secondary safe space to foster those relationships.
 And if your child has a hard time making friends, online relationships with other kids their age may also be beneficial.

-“There are safe ways to do it,” adds Dr. Austerman.
+“There are safe ways to do it,” notes Dr. Austerman.
 “You can limit your kids to only being able to connect with friends or people they know in their life and you can monitor their activity.”

-Video games increase your brain matter
+Video games increase brain matter

 “Like stimulants, video gaming can increase gray matter in the brain,” says Dr. Manos.
-“Gray matter provides interconnectivity and allows parts of your brain to communicate with other parts of your brain and advance your self-perception.”
+“Grey matter provides interconnectivity and allows parts of your brain to communicate with other parts of your brain and advance your self-perception.”

 Your brain’s grey matter — the outer-most layer of your brain — is responsible for controlling your movement, retaining your memories and regulating your emotions.
 Essentially, the more you learn, the more your brain can grow and adapt.